AndrewRathbun/DFIRMindMaps/OSArtifacts/Windows/SRUM/README.md

 ## Editing/Improving this Mind Map

 Import the `.xmind` file into your favorite Mind Map-making software!
 Improve upon it and do a Pull Request to update the file here!

+# TODO

+XMind wasn't allowing me to do `SRUM` for the central topic.
+Will need to revisit another time to see if it'll work next time.